guibar64/stackclosures/README.md

 Caveats (besides safety concerns):
+- the current implementation is quite eager to transform any inner proc to a closure even non-capturing ones, use explicit annotations like `nimcall` to avoid that.
 - Should not be compatible with `--mm:refc` (tests do pass but it may be an happy accident)
 - `sugar.=>` does not work (yet)
 - compatibility with regular Nim closures implies allocating some space for ref-like bookkeeping, that is an overhead of `2*sizeof(int)`